 Medical Evidence In Support Of Using Medical Marijuana To Treat Obsessive-Compulsive Disorder

 These studies prove medical marijuana may be able to relieve OCD symptoms such as:

 Anxiety.
 A team of researchers studying CBD, one of the main cannabinoids found in cannabis, learned it “exhibits a broad range of actions” such as lowering anxiety, fear, and compulsive actions .

 The scientists in that trial say:

 Compulsive behavior.
-Experiments with CBD to control obsessive actions in animal studies suggests promising results for humans too .
+Experiments with CBD to control obsessive actions in animal studies suggest promising results for humans too .

 Depression.
 In one survey of over 4,400 men, daily users and those who used marijuana at least once per week reported less depressed moods, more positive outlooks, and felt physically healthier than non-marijuana users .

-In another study, researchers used data from 12,000 entries of adults on Strainprint, a Canadian app which tracks the use of medical marijuana for adults with almost 280 medical conditions.
+In another study, researchers used data from 12,000 entries of adults on Strainprint, a Canadian app that tracks the use of medical marijuana for adults with almost 280 medical conditions.

 They learned users perceived a 50% reduction in their depressive symptoms and a 58% reduction in their anxiety and stress.

 Furthermore, users achieved these perceptions with just one or two puffs of marijuana (though 10+ puffs delivered the greatest perceived reductions in these symptoms) .